-10 Are there any limitations on the classes of investors that can participate in an offering in a securitisation transaction?
+12 Are there any limitations on the classes of investors that can participate in an offering in a securitisation transaction?

 There are no limitations on the classes of investors that can participate in an offering in a securitisation transaction.
-However, practically speaking, the securitisation structure is too complicated and the face value amounts of the securitisation instruments are too large for retail investors, and thus only institutional or relatively larger (and more sophisticated) investors are targeted for securitisation transactions.
+However, practically speaking, the securitisation structure is too complicated and the face-value amounts of the securitisation instruments are too large for retail investors, and thus only institutional or relatively larger (and more sophisticated) investors are targeted for securitisation transactions.

-11 Who may act as custodian, account bank and portfolio administrator or servicer for the securitised assets and the securities?
+13 Who may act as custodian, account bank and portfolio administrator or servicer for the securities?